 The back of a back stitch looks like a series of thread evenly spaced, overlapping stitches, forming a solid line.

 Still not clear?
 Ok, let’s break through it more clearly and visually.
+So that you can the difference between Straight Stitch Vs Backstitch.

 Table of Contents